kanidm/webauthn-rs/designs/demo-v2.md

 * `*-demo-shared`: shared data structures between backend and frontend components, used to define its HTTP APIs.

+These are all wrapped up into [a Docker container image][9] which serves a single HTTP / HTTPS port.

 ### Issues with the current demo

 * `tide`'s last release was 4 years ago, and [is no longer actively developed][0] (as of 2022).